starkfell/100DaysOfIaC/articles/day.72.deploying.private.k8s.clusters.in.azure.001.md

 ## Things to Consider

 For security purposes, storing the Variable values for later use in an Azure Key Vault is highly recommend for sensitive environments.

-The ability to create a Private Kubernetes Cluster in Azure is in Public Preview, if this is the direction you intend to go in, more documentation on it can be found **[here](https://docs.microsoft.com/en-us/azure/aks/private-clusters)**.

 </br>